skills-mcp/skills-mcp/docs/spec.md

 ---
 ```

-The agent loads this metadata at startup and includes it in the system prompt.
-This lightweight approach means you can install many Skills without context penalty; the agent only knows each Skill exists and when to use it.
+**In native Claude Skills**: The agent pre-loads this metadata at startup and includes it in the system prompt.
+This lightweight approach means you can install many Skills without context penalty; Claude only knows each Skill exists and when to use it.

+**In Skills MCP**: Because MCP operates through tool calls rather than native integration, agents discover skills by calling `list_skills`.
+This returns all skill metadata, which the agent can then keep visible in its context or re-query as needed throughout the conversation.
+While not pre-loaded at startup like native Claude, this approach maintains the same progressive disclosure principle—metadata is lightweight and always available for skill discovery.

 **Token cost**: ~100 tokens per Skill (~100 words)